Deepak9912/django-travel-blog/README.md

 ## User Interaction
-I have added an some interactive message to make the website more user friendly and improve user experience.
+I have added some interactive messaging to make the website more user friendly and improve user experience.

 - Comment on a post